shirograhm/TooManyItemsRoR2/README.md

 > **Iron Heart**
 > Increase max health by 150.
 Deal 1% (+1% per stack) of your max health as bonus on-hit damage.
 > **Rusty Trowel**
-> On kill, gain a stack of Mulch.
-Every 8 (-10% per stack) seconds, consume all stacks and heal for 12 HP per stack.
+> On-hit, gain a stack of Mulch.
+Every 8 (-10% per stack) seconds, consume all stacks and heal for 3 HP per stack.
 > **Soul Ring**
 > On kill, permanently increase your health regeneration by 0.2 health, up to a maximum of 20 (+20 per stack).